 According to the regulations, anyone entering a railway platform must have tapped on with their Opal Card, even if there is no barrier and they don't intend to board a train.
 After gathering the information for this cache, they can then tap off.
 That will reverse the transaction.
 Apparently, transport inspectors can and occasionally do check the Opal Cards of people on railway platforms.

-To find this cache, go onto the platforms of the station and find the following:
+To find this cache, look around the platforms and vicinity and find the following:

 ABC = Bottom number on overhead power stanchion, (below plus sign), behind double garbage bins.